VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -loggerTimezone string
     	Timezone to use for timestamps in logs.
 Timezone must be a valid IANA Time Zone.
 For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
   -loggerWarnsPerSecondLimit int
     	Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
-Zero value disables the rate limit
+Zero values disable the rate limit
   -maxConcurrentInserts int
     	The maximum number of concurrent inserts.
 Default value should work for most cases, since it minimizes the overhead for concurrent inserts.
 This option is tigthly coupled with -insert.maxQueueDuration (default 16)
   -maxInsertRequestSize size